Chicago Defective Product Lawyer

 Contact Our Chicago Product Liability Attorneys

 Products liability takes experience, considerable expertise, and money to be successfully prosecuted.
 Under products liability law, you have the right to have your case heard by a jury.
 You can recover damages for pain and suffering, disability, lost wages, disfigurement, and future pain and suffering.

-Horwitz, Horwitz & Associates team of Chicago, products liability attorneys invite you to contact us.
+Horwitz, Horwitz & Associates team of Chicago products liability attorneys invite you to contact us.
 We offer free telephone or in-person consultations to discuss any questions regarding a product that you may have.
-You can also email us or even speak with us right now on LiveChat.
+You can also email us or even speak with our Chicago product liability lawyers right now on LiveChat.